-1. Australia manages its obligations for ozone depleting substances controlled by the Montreal Protocol on Substances that Deplete the Ozone Layer and, for synthetic greenhouse gases, the United Nations Framework Convention on Climate Change (UNFCCC) through the Ozone Protection and Synthetic Greenhouse Gas Management Act 1989.
+1. Australia manages its obligations under the Montreal Protocol on Substances that Deplete the Ozone Layer for ozone depleting substances and hyrdofluorocarbons (HFCs) and, for synthetic greenhouse gases, the United Nations Framework Convention on Climate Change (UNFCCC) through the Ozone Protection and Synthetic Greenhouse Gas Management Act 1989.

-The import, export and manufacture of the ozone depleting substances chlorofluorocarbons, halons, carbon tetrachloride, methyl chloroform, bromochloromethane and methyl bromide, for non-quarantine and pre-shipment use, is prohibited under the Montreal Protocol except where an essential or critical use exemption has been granted by the parties to the Montreal Protocol.
-Australia's Montreal Protocol obligations are implemented through a system of licensing and quota restrictions on ozone depleting hydrochlorofluorocarbons (HCFC) and licensing of imports of methyl bromide.
+The import, export and manufacture of the ozone depleting substances - chlorofluorocarbons, halons, carbon tetrachloride, methyl chloroform, bromochloromethane and methyl bromide, for non-quarantine and pre-shipment use, - is prohibited under the Montreal Protocol except where an essential or critical use exemption has been granted by the parties to the Montreal Protocol.
+Control measures for HFCs under the Kigali Agreement to the Montreal Protocol commence from 1 January 2019 and will phase-down the production and import of HFCs.
+Australia's Montreal Protocol obligations are implemented through licensing controls and quota restrictions on hydrochlorofluorocarbons (HCFC) and HFCs, and licensing of imports of methyl bromide.

-Australia controls the import and manufacture of synthetic greenhouse gases (hydrofluorocarbons, perfluorocarbons and sulfur hexafluoride) in accordance with its obligations under the Kyoto Protocol.
-A licence is required to import and manufacture synthetic greenhouse gases and to import products containing synthetic greenhouse gases.
+Australia controls the import and manufacture of other synthetic greenhouse gases (perfluorocarbons, sulfur hexafluoride and nitrogen trifluoride) in accordance with its obligations under the Kyoto Protocol.
+A licence is required to import, export and manufacture synthetic greenhouse gases and to import products containing synthetic greenhouse gases.